amandamartin-dev/women-led-open-source/README.md

 ## Support

-Support us by leave a star ⭐️
+Support us by leaving a star! ⭐️